-America's Electric Car Evolution
+America's Electric Car Evolution: the Rivian R1T

 The electric vehicle evolution seems to be shifting the balance of power in the automotive industry back to North America.
 While existing global brands – domestic and import – are introducing new electric vehicles, many of the most exciting new electric brands have started up in our own backyards.
 Tesla, Lucid, and now Rivian are tapping into Silicon Valley’s brains, and combining that tech know-how with the manufacturing know-how that America has always had.
 The result could be an American share of the EV marketplace the company hasn’t had since the glory days of the big three.